SENIOR HEALTH INSURANCE COMPANY OF PENNSYLVANIA (IN REHABILITATION) COMBINED HIPAA AND GLBA PRIVACY NOTICE

 Please note that if you provide personal information to other financial services providers not affiliated with us, for example, independent insurance agents or mortgage brokers, their use of such information may not be governed by this privacy notice.
 You should review the privacy notice of such third parties to understand how they collect, use, and disclose such information.

 For Further Information

-(1) calling us at 1-877-450-5824, (2) writing to us at the address above, or (3) emailing us at firstname.lastname@example.org.
+If you would like more information about our privacy and security practices, please contact us by (1) calling Customer Service at 1-877-450-5824, (2) writing to us at the address above, or (3) emailing us at firstname.lastname@example.org.

-Effective Date: October 31, 2017
+Effective Date: 11/1/21